 - Lane departure warning systems.
 These increasingly available systems are designed to warn you if you stray from your lane without using a turn signal.
 They're like a high-tech version of "rumble strips" that make noise if you're about to drive off a road.
 "The jury's still out" on lane-departure warning systems, Zuby says.
 "It may be beneficial, but our analysis hasn't shown it yet."

 - Event data recorder.
 Similar to the airplane "black box" that records flight information, this device documents data during an automobile crash: the date and time of the incident, as well as the vehicle speed, engine speed, throttle position, braking status, force of impact and which seatbelts were buckled at the time.
-They're already found in many newer model cars and may be getting more common the National Highway Traffic Safety Administration is proposing that all automakers equip their cars with these devices starting in September 2014.
+They're already found in many newer model cars and may be getting more common — the that all automakers equip their cars with these devices starting in September 2014.

 See how well your current vehicle measures up with the Liberty Mutual car safety score and crash test ratings tools.